NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Southeast Asia's frontier — ancient pagodas, ultra-low costs, and a resilient culture navigating historic change Ultra-Low Cost of Living, Extraordinary Cultural Heritage, Warm & Welcoming People are among the top reasons expats choose Myanmar.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Myanmar straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Myanmar — straight to your inbox.